-The Heartland Unit for Neuroscience Trials collaborates with local and national scientists to bring leading-edge clinical trials to Kansas City.
+The Heartland Unit for Neuroscience Trials (HUNT) collaborates with local and national scientists to bring cutting-edge clinical trials to Kansas City.

-History: In 2011, The University of Kansas Medical Center was selected by the National Institute of Neurological Disorders and Stroke (NINDS) as one of 25 U.S. sites designated to participate in the Network of Excellence in Neuroscience Clinical Trials (NeuroNEXT).
-See story
+In 2011, KU Medical Center was selected by the National Institute of Neurological Disorders and Stroke (NINDS) as one of 25 U.S. sites designated to participate in the Network of Excellence in Neuroscience Clinical Trials (NeuroNEXT).

-Goals: This network conducts exploratory (Phase II) studies of treatments for neurological diseases in adults and children through partnerships with academia, private foundations and industry.
-NeuroNEXT is designed to expand NINDS's capability to test the most promising new therapies; increase the efficiency of clinical trials before embarking on larger studies; and respond quickly as new opportunities arise to test promising treatments for people with neurological disorders.
+This network conducts exploratory (Phase II) studies of treatments for neurological diseases through partnerships with academia, private foundations and industry.
+NeuroNEXT is designed to expand NINDS's capability to test the most promising new therapies, increase the efficiency of clinical trials before embarking on larger studies and respond quickly as new opportunities arise to test promising treatments for people with neurological disorders.

-Our mission: In response to the NeuroNEXT initiative (RFA-NS-11-008), KU formed the Heartland Unit for Neuroscience Trials (HUNT), which is headquartered at KU's Clinical Research Center.
-HUNT provides infrastructure, centralized resources, access to patients, and coordination of our region's neuroscience investigators, thereby increasing their responsiveness and efficiency in conducting those NINDS trials.
+In response to the NeuroNEXT initiative, KU formed the Heartland Unit for Neuroscience Trials (HUNT), which is headquartered at KU's Clinical Research Center.
+HUNT provides infrastructure, centralized resources, access to patients and coordination of our region's neuroscience investigators, thereby increasing their responsiveness and efficiency in conducting NINDS trials.

 Active NeuroNext Trials Supported by HUNT

 This study will determine if oral topiramate can slow the progression of CSPN (cryptogenic sensory peripheral neuropathy), which causes progressive injury to the longest nerves of the body resulting in pain, loss of balance and fall-related injury.
 There is currently no FDA-approved treatment for CSPN or its symptoms.